Building up a Simple Facial Feature Analysis Platform using Shiny and Microsoft Oxford API

-In this project I am planning to build up an interactive facial feature analysis platform as an extension on the previous project.
-The main tools would be used are Shiny packages in R for UI design and the Microsoft Oxford API for connection with Microsoft facial detection and recognition system.
+In this project I am planning to build up an interactive facial feature analysis platform using data as an extension on the previous project.
+The main tools would be used are Shiny packages in R for UI design and the Microsoft Oxford API for connection with Microsoft facial detection and recognition system using the data.

 1.Initiate the local database

 Since we don't have an existing database with the right features recorded, we need to generate one first.
 In order to do that, we first need to scrape on some websites which contain some pretty long lists of images with well structured framework.
 I choose the IMDB site for reference: http://www.imdb.com/.
 This website contains many lists of famous celebrities, which is very convenient for us to scrape through and download for further modification.
 I finally chose the list of 1000 celebrities(http://www.imdb.com/list/ls058011111/) as the data source.

 Using the inspect function of Chrome or other browsers, we can have a clear view of the HTML structure of the image list.
 The very information we want is the exact url links of every image:

 Next step, we can continue to write codes to get all the links from the website.
 We need library "rvest" for scraping.
 And since there are totally 10 pages with 100 persons per page.
 A small iteration loop is needed to let the program go over the ten pages one by one:

 After retrieving, we can print out the imglinks variable to see the link list we just got from the internet:

 After we restore all the urls into one vector, we could continue to send every element inside a vector into the Microsoft Oxford API.
 We should iterate the vector from beginning to the end to send every web link directly to the APIs.